Boss Nigger: Plot

 Jed and his outlaws then attempt to help the imprisoned outlaw escape by blowing a hole in the prison wall using dynamite.
 During the resulting raid on the town Clara Mae is kidnapped and taken away by Jed's men, while a Mexican child named Poncho (whom Boss had befriended) is killed.
 Boss attempts to meet Jed and his gang at their hideout but is himself kidnapped, tied to a pole, and tortured.
 When Jed leaves at night to meet with the mayor, Amos is able to rescue an injured Boss with the help of Clara Mae, taking him to Miss Pruit's house to recover.
 Knowing that Jed and his men will be riding through town the next day on their supply run, the bounty hunters plan an ambush.

-With the assistance of other residents such as the doctor and blacksmith of the town, Boss and Amos prepare by planting explosives around the town and take up firing positions out of sight.
-As the gang rides into town, they enter the cantina where Clara Mae is living.
-When she refuses Jed's advances, he murders her.
-They then move on to the town itself, while Boss and Amos launch their surprise attack.
-Boss follows Jed into the Saloon where they fight, and Boss finally kills Jed.
-As Boss steps outside, he is shot twice by Mayor Griffin, but manages to kill his attacker by throwing a knife into his chest.
-Now seriously wounded, Boss pleads with Amos to not let him "die in a white folks' town".
-Miss Pruit urges Boss to take her with him, though he declines.
-The movie concludes as Amos rides out of town with Boss towed on a wagon, his fate left ambiguous.
+With the help of town residents like the doctor and the blacksmith, Boss and Amos set a trap, planting explosives around town and taking up hidden firing positions.
+Jed's gang arrives and makes their way to the cantina where Clara Mae lives.
+After she rejects Jed's advances, he kills her.
+The gang moves forward into town, only to be ambushed by Boss and Amos.
+Boss follows Jed into the saloon for a showdown, eventually killing him.
+Just as Boss steps outside, Mayor Griffin shoots him twice, but Boss manages to fatally retaliate by throwing a knife at him.
+Severely wounded, Boss begs Amos to not let him die in a "White folks' town."
+Miss Pruit offers to leave with him, but he refuses.
+The film ends with Amos and a slumped-over Boss riding out of town, leaving Boss' fate uncertain.

+Production

+Film critic Dana M. Reemes in his biography Directed by Jack Arnold (1988) notes the technical virtues of this low-budget "B" movie:

 Critical analysis

 Initial release

 On its initial release, Vincent Canby of The New York Times described Boss Nigger as "a pleasant surprise if you stumble upon it without warning".
 Canby characterized Williamson's acting as "an immensely self-assured parody of the Man with No Name played by Clint Eastwood in Sergio Leone's films".
-Canby concluded his review by highlighting what made Boss Nigger notable among black Westerns: "Most black Westerns either ignore race or make it the fundamental point of the movie.
+Canby concluded his review by highlighting what made Boss Nigger notable among Black Westerns: "Most black Westerns either ignore race or make it the fundamental point of the movie.
 Boss Nigger somehow manages to do both quite successfully."